Federal fraud detection · public data only

 01

-Nine federal datasets loaded continuously — Medicare billing, PPP loans, EIDL disaster loans, contractor registries, sanctions lists, exclusion databases, corporate ownership, and audit findings.
+Fourteen federal datasets loaded continuously — Medicare billing, PPP loans, EIDL disaster loans, contractor registries, sanctions lists, exclusion databases, corporate ownership, audit findings, DOL H-1B labor condition applications, and USCIS petition data.

 67M+ records